Last Glacial Maximum: Australasia

 The Australian mainland, New Guinea, Tasmania and many smaller islands comprised a single land mass.
 This continent is now sometimes referred to as Sahul.
 In the Bonaparte Gulf of northwestern Australia, sea levels were about 125 metres lower than present.
 Interior Australia saw widespread aridity, evidenced by extensive dune activity and falling lake levels.
 Eastern Australia experienced two nadirs in temperature.
 Lacustrine sediments from North Stradbroke Island in coastal Queensland indicated humid conditions.
 Data from Little Llangothlin Lagoon likewise indicate the persistence of rainforests in eastern Australia at this time.
 Rivers maintained their sinuous form in southeastern Australia and there was increased aeolian deposition of sediment in compared to today.
-The Flinders Ranges likewise experienced humid conditions.
+The Flinders Ranges likewise experienced humid conditions, as did Kangaroo Island.
 In southwestern Western Australia, forests disappeared during the LGM.

 Between Sahul and Sundaland – a peninsula of South East Asia that comprised present-day Malaysia and western and northern Indonesia – there remained an archipelago of islands known as Wallacea.
 The water gaps between these islands, Sahul and Sundaland were considerably narrower and fewer in number than in the present day.

 The two main islands of New Zealand, along with associated smaller islands, were joined as one landmass.
 Virtually all of the Southern Alps were under permanent ice cover, with alpine glaciers extending from them into much of the surrounding high country.